 In the early stages of MPD, many people don’t have any symptoms.
 This makes it a challenge to diagnose.
 Any signs that do show up are often thought to be other, more common health problems.
 It is often found by chance when you have routine blood work.

 You may need to see a doctor who specializes in MPD to be diagnosed.
 Blood tests will be ordered to get more details about your health.
 To confirm the diagnosis, a bone marrow biopsy is often done.

 To do this, a hollow needle will be put into your hip bone or breastbone.
 Then a sample of blood, bone marrow, or bone will be removed and sent to a lab.
 There, it can be checked under a microscope to look for cancer cells.

 What’s the Treatment?

 These disorders are difficult to cure.
-Your doctor will typically focus on trying to get your blood cells back to normal levels.
-Some of the most common ways to do this are:
+Your doctor will typically focus on trying to get your blood cells back to normal levels and reducing the risk for major complications.
+The treatment depends on which myeloproliferative disorder you have.
+Some of the most common treatments are:

 Radiation therapy: High-powered X-rays or other types of radiation can lower the number of blood cells you have and may relieve your symptoms.